Particular/docs.particular.net/nservicebus/messaging/timeout-manager_content_core_[,8).partial.md

 snippet: TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages

+> [!NOTE]
-NOTE: The timeout manager polls every minute.
+> The timeout manager polls every minute.
 This means that it could take more time than the configured *TimeToWaitBeforeTriggeringCriticalErrorOnTimeoutOutages* value before an issue is detected.

 When this happens the following critical error message will be raised: